-However, there are some relationships that are more difficult, more hectic and much more fights and disagreements.
+There are some relationships that are more difficult, more hectic and many fights and disagreements.
 These relationships proportionately require more work and effort invested into it so as to keep the relationship going.

-And then we have toxic relationships.
-These relationships have turned themselves into a relationship that has the potential, if not properly put to check, to be extremely harmful and dangerous to our well-being.
 These relationships are not totally hopeless, but they require substantial and difficult work and effort if they are to be turned around into something less harmful and healthy.